-Carrying the Spanish name for "lake view," this city was originally a lakeside resort, incorporated in 1984.
-The community encompasses more than 15 miles of shoreline on Lake Travis.
+Lago Vista (Spanish for "lake view") was originally a lakeside resort, incorporated in 1984.
+The community includes more than 15 miles of shoreline on Lake Travis.
 It is the gateway to the Balcones Canyonlands National Wildlife Refuge (see Marble Falls) which is home to the endangered golden-cheeked warbler and the black-capped vireo.
 The refuge includes nature trails to observe wildlife. www.friendsofbalcones.org.